A juicy beef and pork non-traditional burger, filled with umami flavours and breaks all the rules of how you were told a hamburger should be made.

 - 250 g ground pork

 - 1 1/2 tbsp miso

 - 1 tsp onion powder

-In a bowl, combine the beef, pork, mustard, Worcestershire sauce, miso, egg, garlic powder and onion powder and mix very well! (use a stand mixer if you can)
+In a bowl, combine the beef, pork, mustard, egg (optional) Worcestershire sauce, miso, garlic powder and onion powder and mix.

 Use small pieces of parchment paper between the burgers to stack them up until you ready to cook them.

 - Let the patties sit for 30 mins to 1 hour.